syackzan/SolanaNFTs/README.md

 ## Pages

+This application uses **react-router-dom** for navigation and `<Link />` features.
+Inside the `<App />` component, you will find links to the pages listed below.
 Pages handle the main component renderings and help with content compartmentalization.
 The following pages include:

 ### LandingPage
 - **URL**: [https://nft.boohworld.io](https://nft.boohworld.io)